Armani-T/Caesium/README.md

 4. Push to `origin/develop`.
 5. Open a pull request.

+## TODO

+- [ ] Put Caesium in PyPI.

 ## Notes

-Just lke the element Caesium, this app may also break down.
+Just like the element Caesium, this app may also break down.
 In case it does, don't heitate to contact me (though I might be a bit slow) or patch it yourself if you so wish.

 ## Meta

 - Name: **Armani Tallam**
-- E-Mail: <armanitallam@gmail.com>
+- E-Mail: armanitallam@gmail.com
 - GitHub: <https://www.github.com/Armani-T>

 This project is licensed under the **BSD License**.
-See the [license text](./LICENSE.txt) for more information.
+Please see the [license file](./LICENSE.txt) for more information.